 The time leading up to menopause is called perimenopause.
-That's when the body spits out uneven levels of estrogen, leading to a host of symptoms including hot flashes, sleep disruptions, and mood swings.
+That's when the body spits out uneven levels of estrogen, and has low levels of estrogen, leading to a host of symptoms including hot flashes, sleep disruptions, and mood swings.

 Dramatic hormonal shifts make perimenopause a risky time for women, especially those with a history of depression who have a 59% chance of developing it again at this life stage.
 That's more than half of perimenopausal women!
 Perimenopause symptoms may overlap with and exacerbate even low-level depression symptoms.
-Life stressors (aging parents, work responsibilities), inadequate social support, and other health problems associated with mid-life are also factors.
+Life stressors such as aging parents, work responsibilities, inadequate social support, and other health problems associated with mid-life are also factors.
 Even if you've never been depressed before, your odds of developing PMD are 28% after menopause.